mattwach/cnc_pcb_tools/README.md

 #### Drilling the holes

-Drilling the hole is easy compare to the copper.
+Drilling holes is easy compare to the copper.
 You just load a bit and rezero the Z axis for the new bit.  *Do not rezero X or Y* as this will mess up the drill locations.
 I zero Z using the "paper" method where I get the bit within 2 mm of the surface, then set the Z increment to 0.1mm.
 I then move a piece of